 To make the glaze

-- To make glaze, combine confectioner’s sugar, milk, and vanilla, then whisk until smooth.
+- To make glaze, combine ¾ cup confectioner’s sugar, 2 Tbsp milk, and 1 tsp vanilla, then whisk until smooth.
 Add additional milk, 1 tsp at a time if you like a thinner glaze.
 Drizzle on top of warm monkey bread.
-Will keep in an airtight container for 3 days (but beware, these won’t last that long).